 Ways caregivers can approach the holidays when their loved one has dementia

 Providing dementia care is mentally, physically and emotionally challenging.
 Coupled with the stress to plan, shop, decorate and prepare for the holidays, caregivers often feel overwhelmed as they learn how to care for a parent with dementia.
-Keep these stress-busters in mind as you meticulously plan and prepare to hang stockings and make things merry and bright while providing care to a parent with dementia.
+Keep these stress-busters in mind as you meticulously plan and prepare for the holiday season while providing care to a parent with dementia.

 No Two Days are the Same